 One reason Jaws and Alien are so goddamned effective is because we rarely see the monster.

 Here, the monster will always remain unseen because radioactivity is as invisible as it is deadly.

 Scientists argue over the seriousness of the accident.
 Control room subordinates panic.
 Soviet-era safety equipment malfunctions, disillusioned pencil-pushers try to save face and proud propagandist politicians lie and delude themselves… all without the slightest whiff of hazmat suits or iodine pills.
 Not one of them has an inkling of what’s coming.
 But we do, and that’s what creates suspense so palpable you feel sick with radiation poisoning just watching events unfurl.
 It’s… The Knowing.

-By the end of the first episode, I wished I could binge-watch HBO’s Chernobyl mini-series in one sitting.
+By the end of the first episode, I wished I could binge-watch HBO’s Chernobyl in one sitting.

 By the end of the second, I was physically panting.
 This show really is that emotionally exhausting.